emotion-js/emotion/.changeset/silent-otters-build.md

 '@emotion/react': patch
 ---

-Fixes React components with custom/generic render functions
+Fixed some typing issues with React components with custom generic render functions.